BloomTech-Labs/Labs26-Apollo-FE-TeamB/README.md

 - Ensure that your code conforms to our existing code conventions and test coverage.
 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## Documentation

-See [Backend Documentation](🚫*link to your backend API SWAGGER DOCS here*) for details on the backend of our project.
-See [Frontend Documentation](link to front end readme in /src) for details on the frontend of our project.